biocypher/pole/README.md

 repository and run the Docker compose setup.
 [Docker](https://www.docker.com/) needs to be installed and running on your machine.

+> [!IMPORTANT]
-> :warning: Important note: For using the OpenAI GPT model that is called from BioChatter Light, you need to provide your OpenAI API key through the environment variable `OPENAI_API_KEY`.
+> For using the OpenAI GPT model that is called from BioChatter Light, you need to provide your OpenAI API key through the environment variable `OPENAI_API_KEY`.
 If you do not provide a key, the query generation will fail.